nucleuscloud/neosync/compose/README.md

 They enable adding in extra databases or also enabling metrics.

+Most of these save for compose-metrics.yml (as it hasn't been fully updated yet) cannot be run alone and must be layered.

 ## compose-db.yml

 Stands up two separate postgres databases that can be used for testing Neosync.